Manuel Dorta-Duque: Published works

 Dorta-Duque wrote an extensive volume of legal and political essays and laws.
 In 1922 he published Fundamentals and Reforms in Procedural Law (work awarded by the Bar Association).
 He also published Summary of an Elementary Course in Civil Law in 1925. and wrote several Legal Works, including The Endorsement in Civil Law, The Code of Soviets, The Analogy in the Causes of Divorce and The Abuse of Law.
 Among his other works are Explained Mortgage Legislation Program (1926), Civil Law Program (1930) and Possession and Advertising (1932).

 In 1949, he was chief editor of the political magazine, A Barrer.
 He also wrote a book, Coursework in Mortgage Legislation.

 Famous cases

-Dorta-Duque successfully represented the Salesian Congregation and Foundation of Dolores de Betancourt for Destitute Boys and Girls before the New York Supreme court in the law suit brought in 1930 by Angela del Castillo y Betancourt, contesting the will of Dolores de Betancourt.
-The executor of the will had passed away, and Ms. Betacourt's estate contained hundreds of thousands of dollars in New York State bonds which were bequeathed to the Foundation.
+Dorta-Duque successfully represented the Salesian Congregation and Foundation of Dolores de Betancourt for Destitute Boys and Girls before the New York Supreme court in the lawsuit brought in 1930 by Angela del Castillo y Betancourt, contesting the will of Dolores de Betancourt.
+The executor of the will had died, and Ms. Betacourt's estate contained hundreds of thousands of dollars in New York State bonds which were bequeathed to the Foundation.
 Her daughter contested the will, and it was appealed up to the New York Supreme Court, but Dorta-Duque was successful in protecting the assets of the Salesian Congregation, the Foundations and the Catholic Church.